openfoodfacts/robotoff/doc/references/api.md

   - with_logo (bool, optional) -
     if false (the default) returns only images predictions that have no logo annotation, if true, returns all images predictions corresponding to criterias
-  - type (str, optional) -  an insight types
+  - type (str, optional) -  an insight type to filter on
   - server_domain (str, optional) -   server domain.
 Default to 'api.openfoodfacts.org'

 - Response 200 (application/json)